mauricelambert/JavascriptTableTools/README.md

 ## Installation

-Download the `ShortTable.js` file on your Web Server and call it.
+Download the `ShortTable.js` and/or the `SearchTable.js` file on your Web Server and call it.

 ## Usages